-Shaikh took the loss and started afresh.
-He put in all his energy, acumen, and intellect into the new upstart.
-It took him a while but with persistence, he made a decent living out of it.
-Shobha kept on trying multiple things with multiple other partners without much luck.
-All this while, she silently kept following him.
-It became difficult for her to digest the success of her aide.
+The business could not take off.
+David took the loss and started afresh.
+He put all his energy into the new upstart.
+It took him a while, but he made a decent living.
+Samantha kept trying things with other partners but failed.

+Jealousy is a complex emotion caused by various factors, including insecurity, fear of loss, and possessiveness.
+It can manifest in various ways, including anger, sadness, and anxiety.
 Jealousy is the byproduct of our discontentment.
-When we start comparing our shortcomings to the success of others we fail to see the good things in our lives and enter into a vicious circle, where we intend to create trouble for others, but end up getting trapped in our misdeeds.
+When we start comparing our shortcomings to the success of others, we fail to see the good things in our lives and enter into a vicious circle where we intend to create trouble for others but get trapped in our misdeeds.

 In this article, we interview experts to arrive at pointers on acknowledging and dealing with jealousy to live a more productive life for self and peers.

 Many different factors can contribute to jealousy, including:

 Insecurity: People who are insecure about themselves may be more likely to feel jealous of others.

 Fear of loss: People afraid of losing their partner or loved one may be more likely to feel jealous of others they perceive as threatening.

 Possessiveness: People who are possessive of their partner or loved one may be more likely to feel jealous of others they perceive as threatening.

 There are three main types of jealousy:

 Romantic jealousy: It is the most common type and occurs when someone feels threatened by a potential romantic rival.